Escape Room puzzle ideas for your game

 How to build a good puzzle in escape room?

-Let's start from some general information and try to answer what a great puzzle actually is.
+Let's start with some general information and try to answer what a great puzzle actually is.
 I would say it's something which makes people work together, gives some ‘Aha' effect, it is UNIQUE and also fun to do.
-What more you should remember, that the quality of escape rooms is constantly rising, so you cannot just do ‘something' and hope people will appreciate it.
+You should also remember that the quality of escape rooms is constantly rising, so you cannot just do ‘something' and hope people will appreciate it.
 Sure, there are those great, simple puzzle ideas and preparing them will not take a lot of time and effort.
 You can't, however, build a fantastic game based only on that.
 Instead, put a lot of work into it, be as creative as possible, and make sure your puzzles are not only exciting but also look great and fit your theme.
 Remember to keep the balance between the puzzles in the room – make sure there are different things to do in your game.
 Don't focus only on one or two types of puzzles.
 Forget about the scenario based on: get a code – open the padlock, get another code – open another padlock.
 Diversity matters.
 A good game should include logical riddles, manual and physical puzzles, and some great electronic elements, which add a bit of magic and mystery into your room.
 Make sure you have puzzles which can be only solved by at least 2 players, so people actually need to work together to solve it.
 I also do not recommend copying those ideas 1:1.
 The list is very complex, and the number of escape room puzzle ideas included is large, so try to get inspired, instead of making it all the same.

 I Escape Room Puzzle Ideas: Mazes